coolsoftwaretyler/ogdenstudios.xyz/_drafts/making-a-navbar.md

 </nav>
 ```

 I've deployed a sample app to Heroku.
-You can find it [here]() TODO: do this.
+You can find it [here](https://navbar--rails.herokuapp.com).
 Keep in mind, Heroku free-tier servers have a spin up time, so it may be slow to load if it hasn't received traffic in the last 30 minutes.

 ## Styles